Pinterest Pixel

 Introduction to Description Statistics in Excel

 Description Statistics is an in-built tool available in Excel for data analysis.
-It is part of Analysis ToolPak in Excel.
+It is part of the Analysis ToolPak in Excel.

 The different statistical values that are displayed in descriptive statistics are as follows –